 Trying to explain why hurling is fun with three or four plum-shade bruises after a tournament.

 Who is the most underrated Vienna Gael?

-What have you learned about yourself during the last two months?
+What have you learned about yourself during the last few months of lockdown?

 I learned that I am quite easily entertained, and that Age of Empires II is bags of fun.

 If you started a podcast, what it be?

 I do love a good podcast, mine would be about nautical trivia and be titled Mythboaters.